How to Take Cuttings From Swedish Ivy

 Video of the Day

-Dark green or purple semisucculent branches hold smooth 1 1/2-inch-wide oval to round leaves with toothed edges.
-The cultivar 'Variegata,' also called marbled Swedish ivy, has green leaves edged in white.
-The small white, blue or purple blossoms appear on up to 8-inch-long clusters at any time during the year.
-While the younger stems are erect, as the branches grow longer, they begin to trail over the edges of the flowerpot.
+Dark green or purple semisucculent branches hold smooth 1 1/2-in.-wide oval to round leaves with toothed edges.
+The cultivar Variegata, also called marbled or variegated Swedish ivy, has green foliage edged in white.
+The small blue, purple or white flowers appear on up to 8-in.-long clusters at any time during the year.
+While the younger stems are erect, as branches grow longer, they begin to trail over the edges of flowerpots.

 Advertisement